chocolatey/boxstarter.org/input/winconfig.md

 ## Install-WindowsUpdate

 Finds, downloads and installs all Windows Updates.
 By default, only critical updates will be searched.
-However the command takes a `-Criteria` argument allowing one to pass a custom Windows Update query.
+However, the command takes a `-Criteria` argument allowing one to pass a custom Windows Update query.

 For details about the `Install-WindowsUpdate` command, run: